-Gönenç Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified in Istanbul, New York, and England and Wales (currently a non-practising solicitor).
-He has unparalleled experience in all matters of Turkish competition law counselling with over 16 years' experience, starting with the establishment of the Turkish Competition Authority.
-Prior to joining ELIG as a partner more than eight years ago, Mr Gürkaynak worked as an attorney at the Istanbul, New York, Brussels and again in the Istanbul offices of a global law firm for more than eight years.
-He also holds a teaching position at undergraduate and graduate levels at the Bilkent University Law School in the fields of competition law, and law and economics.
+Gönenç Gürkaynak holds an LLM degree from Harvard Law School, and he is qualified in Istanbul, New York, and England and Wales (he is currently a non-practising solicitor).
+He has unparalleled experience in all matters of Turkish competition law counselling with over 17 years' experience, starting with the establishment of the Turkish Competition Authority.
+Prior to joining ELIG as a partner more than nine years ago, Mr Gürkaynak worked as an attorney in the Istanbul, New York, Brussels and again in the Istanbul offices of a global law firm for more than eight years.
+He also holds a teaching position at the undergraduate and graduate levels at the Bilkent University Law School in the fields of competition law, and law and economics.
 Mr Gürkaynak heads the competition law and regulatory department of ELIG.
-ELIG consists of 39 lawyers, 13 of whom are in the competition law and regulatory department.
+ELIG consists of 50 lawyers, 18 of whom are in the competition law and regulatory department.
 He has had many international and local articles published in English and in Turkish, and a book published by the Turkish Competition Authority.